MarcLemaistreESILV/rabitegame/README.md

 you see the name relative_x in the rabbit's parameters.
 Finally I want to improve on the changing color.
 Indeed I didn't find the lirary I was looking for.
-So what I want to do is changing the color of the rabbits to make the color also an evlotuive parameter. little image to see the game while working
+So what I want to do is changing the color of the rabbits to make the color also an evlotuive parameter.
+Finaly I would like to make the movments more fluid espacally the ones of the rabbits but pygame doesn't seems to be made for it.
+I also wanted to make the eagle move by direction and not targeting an absolute position, sadly I have other more interesting project in minds. little image to see the game while working
 ![image](https://user-images.githubusercontent.com/98088714/206866591-4dd08e4e-3d47-47ec-af71-2468dc2465b8.png)